 A dedicated Board of Directors that includes sheriffs and other law enforcement officials, judges, attorneys, state agency officials, providers, families and consumers provide their expertise to formulate strategic planning, education and advocacy priorities.

+Advocacy.
 In 2007, Partners in Crisis created and won passage of the Criminal Justice, Mental Health and Substance Abuse Reinvestment Grant Act.
 To date, 32 counties have received funding to plan, implement or expand community systems of care that have produced savings in emergency room costs, law enforcement and jail services and decreased hospital stays, while also reducing re-arrest rates and helping individuals remain in recovery.
 Thanks to the efforts of FLPIC, the Legislature has approved funding for the program each year including $3 million approved by the 2013 Legislature to fund 7 new community programs.

-In 2010, Partners in Crisis established the Justice Institute and Judicial Education Project (JEP), to provide continuing education courses for judges, public defenders, state attorneys, court personnel and others to assist them in working with and representing people with mental illnesses and addictions.
-In addition to courses offered by the JEP, the Justice Institute has created a bench book guide for judges, a community resource guide and a video library of its programs.
+Education.
+In 2009, Partners in Crisis established a Justice Institute to provide continuing education courses for judges, public defenders, state attorneys, court personnel and others to assist them in working with and representing people with mental illnesses and substance use disorders.
+In addition to in-person training, the Justice Institute has created a bench book guide for judges, a community resource guide and a video library of its programs.

+Law Enforcement Collaboration.
 Diversion programs often begin with first responders.
 Partners in Crisis promotes the development and expansion of Crisis Intervention Team (CIT) training to help provide specialized skills to thousands of law enforcement officers across our state.
-More than 8,000 Florida officers have been trained, resulting in fewer officer and civilian injuries, fewer officer involved shootings, fewer arrests of people with mental illness, decreased use of force and notable savings in jail bed days.
+More than 18,000 Florida officers have been trained, resulting in fewer officer and civilian injuries, fewer officer involved shootings, fewer arrests of people with mental illness, decreased use of force and notable savings in jail bed days.